-At each keystroke, the associated key number (1..60) is transmitted.
+At each keystroke, the associated key number (1..56) is transmitted or an internal Touch Makro (only if defined) will be started.
 The release of the key is not transmitted.
 If the release of the key is to be transmitted as well, this can be done by defining touch macro no. 0.
-The automatic keyboard scan can be deactivated by means of the command "Estantial and the command of the deactivated by means of the command "ESC T A 0".
+The automatic